-Process Industry Professionals: What is your tolerance for bad data & poor information?
+Process Industry Professionals: What is your tolerance for bad data quality & poor information?

 - There are three classes of data users we must satisfy: